MARKET SNAPSHOT: Dow Looks Set To Break 4-day Win Streak As Fed Minutes Sink In

 The greenback rebounded a little on Thursday, with the ICE Dollar Index up 0.1% at 93.647.

-Economic news: On the data calendar on Thursday, weekly jobless claims and the Philly Fed's manufacturing index for August are up first, at 8:30 a.m.
+Economic news: On Thursday's data calendar, weekly jobless claims and the Philly Fed's manufacturing index for August are up first, at 8:30 a.m.
 Eastern Time.

 Industrial production and capacity utilization for July are expected at 9:15 a.m.
 Eastern, followed by leading economic indicators for July at 10 a.m.